SumoLogic/sumologic-documentation/docs/cse/cse-rules/write-match-rule.md

 ---
 id: write-match-rule
+title: Write a Match Rule
+description: Learn how to write a match rule.
 ---

-# Write a Match Rule

 This topic has information about the Match rules and how to create them in the CSE UI.